This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregiver will ask about your health history.
+Your healthcare provider will ask about your health history.
 Tell him about pregnancies or prior surgeries.
 You may need the following:

-- Pelvic exam: Your caregiver gently puts a speculum in your vagina.
+- Pelvic exam: Your healthcare provider gently puts a speculum in your vagina.
 This may help find how far your uterus has prolapsed.
-Your caregiver may also ask you to tighten the muscles of your pelvis as if you are trying to stop urinating.
+Your healthcare provider may also ask you to tighten the muscles of your pelvis as if you are trying to stop urinating.
 This helps find how strong your pelvic muscles are.
-Your caregiver may also check your prolapse when you are standing to see how far your uterus has fallen into your vagina.
+Your healthcare provider may also check your prolapse when you are standing to see how far your uterus has fallen into your vagina.

 - Post-void residual: This test is done to see if you are able to empty your bladder completely.
-Your caregiver will have you urinate.
+Your healthcare provider will have you urinate.
 Then he uses an ultrasound to check for urine in your bladder.
 He may use a catheter to drain any remaining urine.

 How is uterine prolapse treated?

 The goal of treatment is to correct your uterine prolapse and relieve your signs and symptoms.
 Treatment may include any of the following: